DimejiOladepo/Headline-Similarity-by-Clustering/README.md

 The headlines were cleaned and processed by lemmatizing, removing stop words and tokenizing.
 Features from these headlines were subsequently vectorized and clustered using k-means elbow method to find the optimum number of clusters which was determined to be 3.

-The new headline would be processed using the tokenize function and vectorized in order to predict an appropiate cluster and find the best matches from the news headline corpus.
+The new headline would be processed and fitted on the model to predict its cluster and best matches.